AmateurMind/face/readme.md

 ## Features

-- **Live Detection**: Analyze emotions in real-time using your webcam
 - **Patient Monitoring**: Track emotions over time and generate reports
 - **Data Export**: Save emotion data to Excel for further analysis